Welcome to my world

 Welcome to my world 〰️ ~~~~~~ 〰️ The Queer World of Lucas Morneau 〰️ ~~~~~~ 〰️ Stay for a while and enjoy a nice drink 〰️ ~~~~~~ 〰️

-Morneau holds a Bachelor of Fine Arts from Memorial University of Newfoundland—Grenfell Campus (2016) and a Master of Fine Arts from University of Saskatchewan (2018).
-They currently live in the Siknikt distric of Mi’kma’ki — Sackville, New Brunswick, where they work as the Production Manager for artist run-centre Struts Gallery.
+Morneau currently live in the Siknikt district of Mi’kma’ki — Sackville, New Brunswick, where they work as the Production Manager for Struts Gallery.